Contact The Bicycle Fixer now for a FREE estimate!

 SKS Longboard fender set

 Something that really isn't thought of too much as an accessory until you realize your tires are flat!
 The bicycle pump.
-High pressure, narrow profile tires like those used by racers and road bike enthusiasts have a tendency to lose about 8-10% of air pressure in about 24 hrs.
-So if you pump those tires to 100lbs, the next day they're down to about 90lbs.
+High pressure, narrow profile tires like those used by racers and road bike enthusiasts have a tendency to lose up to 8-10% of air pressure in about 24 hrs.
+So if you pump those tires to 100lbs, the next day they could be down to about 90lbs.
 Let them go for a few more days and they're sitting at about 70-75 psi and riding at that level with a heavier load can potentially ruin the rims they're mounted to.
 Larger section and/or thick walled tires will still lose air but only about 4-5% overnight because they only are pumped up in the range of 40-80 lbs.
 Ok you say, so what should I do?

 There's a wealth of prices and types of bicycle pumps to meet your needs.
 What is the best bicycle pump?
 First, we need to clarify what it takes to produce a good pump.
 A quality bicycle floor pump for home is needed since tires lose pressure every day as noted above.
 All qood bicycle floor pumps come with a quality gauge to read tire pressure.
 For most riders and those with a families worth of bikes, brands such as SKS , Topeak , Park , Pedro's and Lyzyne all offer a range of price points and quality levels.
-My favorites the SKS and Topeak line of floor pumps.
-Look for a metal barrel at least 20" tall and the larger the barrel's diameter the better (for faster inflation), a gauge with large numbers, a stable base and comfortable grips.
-A bicycle floor pump in the $40-$60 range is perfect for most applications.
-Expect to pay more for a specialty or tubeless floor pump.
-If you must have a pump that measure exact lbs. like for race mechanics, Sears Craftsman offers a digital, handheld li-ion battery powered bicycle pump.
-Leave that for specialty mechanics.
-I should note, I found a decent floor pump I sell for about $28 that has most of the above noted features (gauge numbers are smaller and the barrel is plastic).

-Frame-fit bicycle pump: $40 plus
+Frame-fit bicycle pump:

 Pro's: longer barrel for more air/stroke, durability, rebuildable

-Cons: Cost, doesn't fit all bikes
+Cons: Doesn't fit all bikes

-Mini-pump: $15 plus
+Mini-pump:

 Pro's: compact, cost, best have a gauge, fits any bike